Hey everybody, and welcome to PT Pioneer. This is your one-stop-shop for career reviews and guidance in health and fitness.

 Pilates is a form of physical therapy that was developed close to a century ago by a physical educator known as Joseph Pilates.

-The German inventor of the system believed that the health and fitness of both the mind and the body are intrinsically linked when motivating lifetime healthy habits.
+The German inventor of the system believed that the mind and body’s health and fitness are intrinsically linked when motivating lifetime healthy habits.

 The emphasis on breathing, intense mental focus, body awareness, and body control forms basic principles.

-In this way, Pilates is seen as very similar to yoga aside from the lack of an integrated spiritual approach.
+In this way, Pilates is seen as very similar to yoga aside from lacking an integrated spiritual approach.

 As it is currently practiced, Pilates is based on nine different principles, all of which are governed by the concept of “Contrology,” which was the original name of the discipline.